1mono2/MoNoUtilityPackage/README.md

 # MoNo Utility Package
-This package is compounded utility scripts, eapecially Singleton, Vibration, adapting ATT.
+This package is compounded utility scripts like that following👇
+- Singleton
+- Vibration
+- App Tracking Transparency Check.

 This scripts were created by Takahiro Morimoto.